 _Small-business owners who can’t afford to cover their employees will get tax credits to help them do so.

-_preventive care to their customers and will be prohibited from dropping coverage when someone becomes ill.will be required to offer free
+_Insurance companies will be required to offer free preventive care to their customers and will be prohibited from dropping coverage when someone becomes ill.

 “In short, once I sign health insurance reform into law, doctors and patients will have more control over theirhealth care decisions and insurance company bureaucrats will have less,” Obama said.
 “All told, these changes represent the most sweeping reforms and toughest restrictions on insurance companies that this country has ever known.”

 House and Senate versions of the overhaul would require nearly all Americans to get coverage and provide subsidies for many who can’t afford the cost, but they differ on the details.
 Among the remaining sticking points are whom to tax, how many people to cover, how to restrict taxpayer funding for abortion and whether illegal immigrants should be allowed to use their own money to buy coverage in new insurance markets.